mh-firouzjah/archlinux-installation-guide/README.md

 ## Additional Packages

 Although I’ll explain my suggested packages later, for convenience let’s use Pacman’s feature to install the packages listed in a text file.

-- **You may edit the list to include only the packages you want.*
+- **You have to generatesthe list to include only the packages you want.*

-- Packages from AUR are prefixed with `aur/`, but their listed in `aur-pkglist.txt` and not in `pkglist.txt` and ou can use any pacman wrapper of your choice to install them.
+- Packages from AUR are prefixed with `aur/`, you can use any pacman wrapper of your choice to install them.

-- I recmmend `pikaur`, it uses the same command as pacman's - obviously the command starts with pikaur ;) *It's safer to use pikaur to install packages once loged-in with non-root user
+- I recommend `pikaur`, it uses the same command as pacman's - obviously the command starts with pikaur *It's safer to use pikaur to install packages once logged-in with non-root user

 ```bash
 pacman -S --needed - < pkglist.txt